Paromita-maji/Personal-AI-Assistant/README.md

 Clone this repository.
 Locate the configuration section in the code  in script.js and provide your Gemini API key.
 Open index.html in your browser to begin your AI chat.

+# Demo
+You can access the live demo of the project at  [My Website](file:///C:/Users/user/OneDrive/Desktop/AI%20Assistant/index.html).